wright-jordan-n/zoe-interpreter/README.md

 ### Nil

 Lastly, there is `nil`.
-It is both a value and a type, used to represent the absence of a value.
+It is both a value and a type.
 If a function does not have an explicit return value it will return `nil`.

 ## Variables